-Tideway's financing during the delivery phase has seen green bond and loan maturities of between 10 and 35 years, with the first maturity in 2027.
-ICMA's Guidance Handbook (2024) provides guidance on refinancing assets that have a longer operating lifetime than the bond's tenor, such as the Thames Tideway Tunnel.
-In particular, the Use of Proceeds section 2.1 covers various aspects of such refinancing, including transparency (2.1.1) and others of a more operational nature (e.g. 2.1.5, 2.1.6, 2.1.7).
-LMA's Guidance on GLP (2025) includes similar guidance.
+Tideway's financing during the delivery phase has seen Green bond and loan maturities of between 10 and 35 years, with the first maturity in 2027.
+ICMA's Guidance Handbook (2024) provides Similarly to the GBP and the GLP, Tideway's guidance on refinancing assets that have a longer activities fall under criteria 6.
+Marine Pollution: operating lifetime than the bond's tenor, such as "Pollution Prevention and Control"/ "Sustainable the Thames Tideway Tunnel.
+In particular, the Use of Proceeds section 2.1 covers various aspects Water and Wastewater Management".
+The BFSBE guidance requires that wastewater management of such refinancing, including transparency (2.1.1) projects must be within 100 km of the coast, and others of a more operational nature (e.g. 2.1.5, 2.1.6, 2.1.7).
+LMA's Guidance on GLP (2025) which is the case of the Thames Tideway Tunnel.
+With the tunnel now in use and avoiding includes similar guidance.